FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - download the configuration [here](https://drive.google.com/file/d/1IK1LfPN13EWikHaMyOuDDwIerNGz-Wli)
 - use the Import manager in ATAK to import the configuration

-### FreeTAKTem YouTube channel
+### FreeTAKTeam YouTube channel
-We have created the [FreeTAKTeam youtube channel](https://www.youtube.com/channel/UCJJOterycd1UuulmQGEV8Iw) where we are posting tutorials, use case and more.
+We have created the [FreeTAKTeam YouTube channel](https://www.youtube.com/channel/UCJJOterycd1UuulmQGEV8Iw) where we are posting tutorials, use case and more.

 ### Tell us what you think!
 To discuss with the developer team you may use: